 The program has two key stages: the first is taught (year 1); the second comprises a self-defined project developed in consultation with an advisory committee (years 2–4).
 During the first year, where schedules permit, our students can also take electives from the School of Design’s areas of teaching excellence.
 These include service design, social innovation, product design and visual communication.
-A series of 2-day workshops provide “deep dives” into key topics of the program.
-These mixed cohort sessions provide an opportunity to work alongside a diverse community of industry professionals, creative practitioners and students from across Carnegie Mellon’s world class research community.
+An outline of the core curriculum is as follows:

 - Design Theory & Practice (Year 1, Fall) Advancing your understanding of how research from diverse disciplinary domains can inform new kinds of research and practice.
-Through this 15-week course (including a 2-day intensive workshop) you will explore the intersections of theory, practice and praxis, to develop a holistic understanding of research as reflexive theoretical and practical process.
+Through this 15-week course you will explore the intersections of theory, practice and praxis, to develop a holistic understanding of research as reflexive theoretical and practical process.
 Coursework includes the design of praxis methods to shape your own research.
 Topics include: research of design, research for design, research by design, and design praxis.

 - Design Writing Workshop (Year 1, Fall) Deepening your connection with the craft of writing via a cross-section of academic, journalistic and creative styles.
-Through this 15-week course (including a 2-day intensive workshop) this practical hands-on course helps you develop your style, structure and confidence in design writing.
+Through this 15-week course this practical hands-on course helps you develop your style, structure and confidence in design writing.
 Writing is framed as a creative process where ideas are explored, discovered and expressed.
 Coursework includes planning a literature review.
 Topics include: conference papers & journal articles, design criticism, podcasts & digital publishing, and transformational design curricula.

 - Transition Design (Year 1, Spring) Driving design-led, systems-level change towards socially and ecologically sustainable, convivial and equitable place-based lifestyles.
-Through this 15-week course (including a 2-day intensive workshop) you will explore multilevel wicked problems to establish mutually beneficial relationships between people, the natural environment and the designed world; repositioning designers as agents of sustainable change.
+Through this 15-week course you will explore multilevel wicked problems to establish mutually beneficial relationships between people, the natural environment and the designed world; repositioning designers as agents of sustainable change.
 Topics include: living systems & wicked problems, mindsets & postures, theories of change, visions, and transition designing.

 - Experiential Futures (Year 1, Spring) Introducing future-focused design practices with practical training in futuring and foresight methods.
 Through this 7-week course you will be introduced to a broad array of future-focused design practices, coupled with practical training in futuring and foresight techniques and methods.
 Coursework includes the development of a "Time Machine"—an immersive, future-focussed scenario for storytelling and research activation.
 Topics include: world modeling, futuring & foresight, emerging design practices, criticality & speculation, design pedagogy, and sustainable futures.

 - Framing Proposals for Change (Year 1, Spring) Defining a 3-year research project with your advisory committee, geared toward activating sustainable change.
-Through this 7-week course (including a 2-day intensive workshop) you will frame new research contexts, define questions, plan methodological approaches, design open research structures that adapt and change, and speculate upon research outcomes and their impacts.
+Through this 7-week course you will frame new research contexts, define questions, plan methodological approaches, design open research structures that adapt and change, and speculate upon research outcomes and their impacts.
 Coursework includes writing a PhD proposal.
 Topics include: framing research problems, building an argument, planning your project, keeping research open, and writing a research proposal.

 - Research I, II, III, IV (Years 2 & 3) Developing a 2-year period of deep, reflective and self-directed research.
 Across this sequence of courses—spanning 4 semesters—you work closely with your advisory committee to build upon your research proposal and literature review.
 During this phase you will deepen your literature review, undertake field research, develop your practice and begin pulling together your research into a coherent body of work.